Hapoel Jerusalem

 Hapoel Jerusalem is a sport organization in Jerusalem as a local branch of the Hapoel movement.
 The branch was established in the 1920s and represents the city in more sports than any other sport organization in Jerusalem.
 Today, the club's leading sport clubs participate in basketball, association football, swimming, and futsal.

 Clubs

 Hapoel Jerusalem Football Club

 Hapoel Jerusalem F.C. was established in the 1920s and for many years was the leading club in Jerusalem.
 Their home pitch has changed through the years from a modest field in Katamon to the sandbox of YMCA Stadium to Teddy Stadium.
 The club's greatest achievement was winning the Israel State Cup in 1973, one year after they finished runners up.

 During the 1980s and 1990s, the club lost its stature as Jerusalem's leading club to city rivals, Beitar.
-The club today plays in the Liga Artzit (Nationwide League), 3rd tier.